edarnell/democracy/README.md

 Design goals:

 The aim is to build a system which enables the electorate to democratically suggest, review, prioritise, refine and implement ideas for themselves.
+The electorate rather than politicians take full control of taxation, investment and laws.

 The system must help mitigate against the primary problem with our current democratic systems, namely: